Kunlong1994/lab3/Lab-#4.md

 1) In the Arduino program, select the board we are using: Tools -> Board -> Arduino/Genuino UNO
 2) You may also have to select a communications (or COM) port (Tools -> Serial Port).
 The port should be something like `/dev/cu.SLCA_USBtoUART` (on MAC) `/dev/ttyUSB0` (on Linux), or `COM3` (on Windows, could be another number).
 If they are not showing up, make sure you've installed the [SiLabs CP210x drivers](http://www.silabs.com/products/mcu/pages/usbtouartbridgevcpdrivers.aspx).
 3) To compile your code, click on the "checkmark" on the upper far left of the Arduino development window.
-4) To upload compiled code to the Arduino, click on "right arrow" besides the "checkmark".
+4) To upload compiled code to the Arduino, click on "right arrow" besides the "checkmark."
 5) When the code is uploaded, the Arduino should automatically start running your new code.

 Now modify the circuit and program so that you can blink an external LED on pin 9.
 Don't forget about question (c) above!
 (Also, don't forget to connect power and ground the power and ground rails of your breadboard, respectively!)